- Total Knee Replacement

 - Unicompartmental/Partial Knee Replacement

-Computer-assisted navigation technology helps surgeons perform joint replacement with utmost accuracy averting any human errors.
-It offers real-time visual information with respect to the accuracy of the bone cuts, positioning of the implants, balancing of the ligament, and final alignment of the limb.
-Arturo Villarreal M.D., Board Certified Orthopaedic Surgeon provides diagnosis and minimally invasive total knee replacement using computer navigation in Georgetown, Cedar Park, Round Rock, TX.
+During knee replacement surgery, worn out or damaged sections of the knee joint is removed and replaced with artificial implants.
+In a robotic total knee replacement, surgeons employ computed tomography (CT) scans to construct a virtual model of the patient's knee.
+With that model as a guide, the surgeon then utilizes the robotic arm to place the components of the new knee accurately.
+Arturo Villarreal M.D., Board Certified Orthopaedic Surgeon provides diagnosis and minimally invasive knee replacement surgery using robotic-arm technology in Georgetown, Cedar Park, Round Rock, TX.
 Arturo Villarreal M.D., Board Certified Orthopaedic Surgeon also provides highly specialized care during and after surgery.
 Contact Arturo Villarreal M.D., Board Certified Orthopaedic Surgeon’s office for an appointment today!

 What is Total Knee Replacement?

-If you would like to have additional information on knee treatments or would like to learn more about computer-navigated total knee replacement surgery, please contact Arturo Villarreal M.D., Board Certified Orthopaedic Surgeon, serving the communities of Georgetown, Cedar Park, Round Rock, TX.
+If you would like to have additional information on knee treatments or would like to learn more about robotic-assisted knee replacement surgery, please contact Arturo Villarreal M.D., Board Certified Orthopaedic Surgeon, serving the communities of Georgetown, Cedar Park, Round Rock, TX.